danlee1213/STM32-Smart-Streetlamp-Control-System/README.md

 # STM32-Smart-Streetlamp-Control-System
 Using STM32103FVE to build the Smart Streetlamp Control System

+STM32 board will only be operated by the external solar power energy circuit.

-Using STM32 Standard Peripheral Libraries
+__Using STM32 Standard Peripheral Libraries__

 # Overview
 This project aims to build the Smart Streetlamp Control System